2 Care, prevention and counselling

 People who suffer loss may go through a typical series of reactions.
 These are:

 Once they realise the news is true; the next reaction may be anger, rage or resentment.
 This is often directed at other people including family members (e.g. wife or husband, father or mother), friends, and medical or nursing staff.
-It is a defence that people use to protect themselves against despair, and a genetic counsellor must understand this and support the person being counselled through this stage.
+It is a defence mechanism that people use to protect themselves against despair, and a genetic counsellor must understand this and support the person being counselled through this stage.

-In this stage, which is usually short, people may try to enter into some sort of bargain with a higher power according to their beliefs, to try and reverse or put off feeling the loss.
+In this stage, which is usually short, people may try to enter into some type of bargain with a higher power according to their beliefs, to try and reverse or put off feeling the loss.

 Eventually, after a person has denied, raged and bargained they begin to realise the great loss they have suffered and this may result in depression.
 They need to receive acceptance, understanding and empathy, and be given space to freely express their feelings to help them through this period.